AVAILABLE IN THESE PLANS

 Does it really reverse hair loss?

-Clinical trials have consistently shown Minoxidil to reverse hair loss – and it is approved and licensed in the UK and USA as an effective treatment for male pattern baldness.
+Yes, whether as a topical solution, foam, or spray, Minoxidil has been shown in clinical trials to reverse male pattern hair loss.
+And, although Finasteride is more effective, Minoxidil is approved and licensed in the UK and by the US Food and Drug Administration (FDA) for this very purpose.
 Studies have shown that over 60% of men who tried the treatment saw their hair loss stop or reverse.

 How long does it take to see results?

-No treatment for hair loss is instantly successful – and Minoxidil is no exception.
-You can expect to see a difference to your hairline after three to six months of continuous use.
+No treatment for hair loss is instantly successful, and Minoxidil is no exception.
+So, expect to see a difference to your hairline after 3-6 months of continuous use.
 Whilst for some it can be longer, for others the timelines can be much shorter.
+Every man is different.
+Yet, there is one thing true for us all: to tackle balding, you need continuous treatment.
+If you stop using Minoxidil, MPB will return.

 Maca and Ginseng